suschuk24/budget-tracker/README.md

 ![PWA Screenshot](public/images/pwa-screenshot.jpg)

 ## Service Worker Details:
 - When caching files for offline functionality, it is important to keep in mind which files to cache, and which to allow not to render for a usable MVP.
 In a simple application, the developer may be enticed to include all files.
-HOwever, upon scaling, that can cause unforeseen performance issues.
+However, upon scaling, that can cause unforeseen performance issues.

 - Generally, it is a good idea to prioritize JavaScript files, HTML files and CSS files so that in worse case scenario, the application still functions with a basic user experience.